 Antarctic Forest features plants that thrive in cool, moist environments.
 The plants in this biome will one day grow into a mossy, wet dark forest with plants from Chile, Tasmania, and New Zealand.
 This flora is the most dramatic remnant of life on the ancient Supercontinent Gondwanaland is threatened by the warming environment.

 Ancient Rainforest, a warm, humid environment features plants native to the island of New Caledonia off the coast of Australia, which boasts not only endemic species, but relic lineages that once dominated vegetation across the globe but are now largely restricted to the island, describing flowering plant evolution.

-Mediterranean Scrubland characterised by hot, dry summers and cool rainy winters that produce species-rich flora such as the fynbos of the Western Cape of South Africa and the kwongan of southwestern Australia.
+Mediterranean Scrubland characterized by hot, dry summers and cool rainy winters that produce species-rich flora such as the fynbos of the Western Cape of South Africa and the kwongan of southwestern Australia.
 These winter growers will be blooming when classes are in session and people would rather be indoors.

 Diverse Deserts feature plants that thrive in hot, dry conditions and depict the ecological concept of convergent evolution where similar traits evolve in unrelated plants typically.
 Our desert highlights succulent plants and sparse, thorny vegetation from arid Brazil, the Horn of Africa, and the island of Socotra.